 This process works seamlessly when you have very few videos.
-But once the video numbers go up, following the process becomes time consuming and complicated.
-There are times when either the creation team or the styling team sits idle because videos remain in the queue for review.
+But once the video numbers go up, following the process becomes time-consuming and complicated.
+There are times when either the creative team or the styling team sits idle because videos remain in the queue for review.
 This ultimately results in decreasing the efficiency of your video campaigns.
-This affects all efforts you’ve put in to rate video production.
+This affects all the efforts you've put in to rate video production.

 When you have new members in the video creation, styling or the distribution team, you need to train and familiarise them with the multiple tools you're using for communication, video creation, review, etc.